20 Ways To Use Fermented Garlic!

 Garlic fights colds and flus

 Garlic has a compound called allicin which has many health and medicinal uses.
-It has been used to fight colds and flus and in one 12-week study, it reduced the number of colds by 63% compared with the placebo.1
+It has been used to fight colds and flus.
+In one 12-week study, it reduced the number of colds by 63% compared with the placebo.1

 Garlic can lower blood pressure